 With more and more states legalizing medical marijuana, all organizations must have an updated drug policy reflecting current laws and the organizational stance in relation to those laws.

 During the past year, active shooter situations have touched all types of gatherings.
 Places of work are no exception.
-Make sure to have updated policies and procedures in place to be prepared in the event lives are at stake.
+Ensure updated policies and procedures in place to be prepared in the event lives are at stake.

-As discussed in a previous blog, to stay competitive and to retain and attract talent, organizations should consider flexible work options.
-If the organization is in the position to allow telecommuting and/or remote workers, make sure to have clear guidelines so everyone is on the same page.
+As discussed in a previous blog, to stay competitive and retain and attract talent, organizations should consider flexible work options.
+If the organization is in the position to allow telecommuting and/or remote workers, make sure to have clear guidelines, so everyone is on the same page.

 State Specific Legislation

-Make sure to address state-specific laws in the employee handbook (e.g. “ban the box” and conceal and carry laws) in order to stay in compliance with local laws.
+Make sure to address state-specific laws in the employee handbook (e.g., “ban the box” and conceal and carry laws) to comply with local laws.

-In addition to these 2019 issues, review the employee handbook completely and make sure all information is current.
-This way your organization will establish the right expectations with all employees and be proactive, mitigating risk.
+In addition to these 2019 issues, review the employee handbook completely and ensure all information is current.
+This way, your organization will establish the right expectations with all employees and be proactive, mitigating risk.